How to use a T2125 form to report your professional income

 Part 7: Calculating business use of home expenses

-If you work from home you can claim certain expenses that go towards the running of your business, such as heating, electricity and mortgage interest.
+If you work from home, you can claim a portion of expenses such as heating, electricity, and mortgage interest.

 Part 8: Details of other partners